saurabh-herwadkar/system-design-999/README.md

 - Mainly technology agnostic but in some cases technologies are used for example and illustration purposes
 - Concepts are generally post 2020.
 Any references to previous architectures is just for comparison purposes

+## Architecture v/s Engineering

+What is achitecture?
+What is engineering?
+Some say they are the same, some say they are distinct, sme feel they overlap

+Here are my thoughs.
+They surely have some overlap

+### Architecture - Patterns + Technology

+Patterns are reoccuring concerns and solutions in the technology world.
+Technology is used to impement the above pattern

+For example - Content delivery network
+The pattern is based around caching.
+It is implemented using technologies like AWS Cloudfront

+### Engineering - Implementation patterns

+Once the above architecture is defined then Engineering defines patterns around the implementation of it.
+This includes but not restricted to

+1. Git strategies
+2. Coding standards
+3. Naming conventiones for components
+4. Build and Deploy
+5. DevOps
+6. SRE ...

 ## A few concepts unique to this article

 **H**istorically a lot of names have been used to call different components i prefer using a